UNiXMIT/UNiXSF/README.md

 ## Update
 Before updating, close any instances of Salesforce you have open.

-1. Download the [Latest Release](https://github.com/UNiXMIT/UNiXSF/releases/latest), into the directory where the previous version of the SF Extension is located, overwriting the old files.
+1. Download the [Latest Release UNiXSF.zip](https://github.com/UNiXMIT/UNiXSF/releases/latest), and unzip into the directory where the previous version of the SF Extension is located, overwriting the old files.
 2. Open Google Chrome, Brave or Edge.
 3. Navigate to chrome://extensions (or brave://extensions or edge://extensions depending on your browser).
 4. Click the reload icon in the Salesforce Extension tile.